ExchangeUnion/docs/XU-TechnicalPaper.md

 - When the pull-request makes it into the master-branch, another XUC amount gets paid to the developer
 - Reviewers get rewarded
-- Testers get rewarded, test-net time gets rewarded `[TODO] Details, how to automate most of this?`
+- Testers get rewarded, test-net time gets rewarded

 **Incentives for Exchanges**
 - In order to have sufficient interest of exchanges joining the union, especially in the beginning, the idea is to allocate a certain amount of XUC to new exchanges joining Exchange Union.
 These are to be distributed to an exchange's users ('airdrop').
 Advantage: all users can start using XU right away, for free for a long while.
 - These XUC can only be used to pay for services on XU.
-Cannot be dumped. `[TODO]  How?
-Via a legal contract with Exchanges?
-Ideas needed.`
+Cannot be dumped.
 - This also means *end-users have to hold XUC in order to use XU*.
 This is beneficial for exposure, since this is the only way end-users know about Exchange Union.
 Compare Binance’s BNB model here, which gives discount on fees for holders of BNB.
 With XUC, users can get access to new pairs and a better price.
 For this the XU node would have to check a particular users XUC balance.

 **Incentives for Functionaries which provide services (running a XU node)**
-- Orderbook relays get rewarded with XUC. `[TODO] Who pays?
-A user wouldn’t necessarily want to pay for relaying a limit order.
-Maybe someone locally fills it.`
+- Orderbook relays get rewarded with XUC.
 - Watchtower service gets rewarded with XUC: especially individuals in the future will be interested in this service - in order for payment channels to be secure, the main chain has to be watched for illicit transactions, as introduced in the beginning of chapter two.
 If someone is not sure to be able to be online in certain time intervals, this responsibility can be outsourced to someone else who charges a tiny fee for this service.
 - **We support Lightning/Raiden adoption and growth** with above incentives also help to [solve the maintenance problem of such nodes](https://www.youtube.com/watch?v=dlJG4OHdJzs) (the exchange wants maintain the XU software anyways to be able to use it)